 Couchbase Provider

 The Hyperbee.Migrations.Providers.Couchbase package provides Couchbase support for Hyperbee Migrations.
-It manages buckets, scopes, collections, indexes, and document seeding through code and resource-based migrations.
+It manages buckets, scopes, collections, indexes, and document seeding through both code and resource-based migrations using an N1QL-flavored statement grammar.
 For cross-cutting concepts like profiles, cron, and journaling, see Concepts.

 Installation